Skip to main content

 6. Address any questions or concerns about your dataset received from ORNL curators

 a.
 Datasets that are submitted using the OLCF Constellation Portal are reviewed prior to publication by a member of the Constellation Data Curation team.
-Curators make sure data does not contain PII, check metadata and documentation for completion, and make suggestions to improve data discoverability and reuse.
-You will be contacted if the curator has any concerns or is requesting changes to the dataset.
+Curators make sure data does not contain PII, check metadata and documentation for completeness, and make suggestions to improve data discoverability and reuse.
+You will be contacted by email from doi_support@ornl.gov if the curator has any concerns or is requesting changes to the dataset.

 b.
-Your account dashboard will display a list of datasets that are in the process of being uploaded, reviewed and published.
-Each dataset will indicate its current status:
+Your account dashboard will display a list of datasets that are in the process of being uploaded, reviewed, and published.
+Datasets are organized based on their current status:

 i.
 Draft datasets (you are working on compiling the submission)